-Ovulation predictor kits work by identifying the reproductive hormone called luteinizing hormone, or LH.
-This hormone is ever present in your urine and increases 24 to 48 hours prior to ovulation.
-At the start of the menstrual cycle, your body commences production of the follicle stimulating hormone (FSH).
+At the start of the menstrual cycle, your body starts producing follicle stimulating hormone (FSH).
 This hormone aids in the formation of a follicle on one of the ovaries, which contains and nurtures the ovum.
 Once the follicle has developed sufficiently, a surge of luteinizing hormone forces the follicle to burst, releasing the ovum into the fallopian tube.
 This is the exact moment of ovulation.

 The increased amount of LH in your urine is detected by ovulation predictor tests via special antibodies within the sensitive testing membrane of the test.
 When the test detects a certain level of LH in your urine, typically between 20 to 30 miU/ml LH (That’s a really small scientific measurement that detects minute chemical amounts), the ovulation test will give a positive result.
 By detecting this sudden LH surge, ovulation tests help you predict, with great accuracy, exactly when you will ovulate.
 Once the positive ovulation test result is seen, you will ovulate within the following 24 to 36 hours.

 Timing Intercourse for Conception

-Once you have received a positive result on an ovulation predictor test, it is then imperative to time your intercourse perfectly.
+Once you have received a positive result on your ovulation test, it’s time for your to make a baby making date with your partner!
 The American Pregnancy Association recommends:

 The three days immediately after a positive test represent the best time to have intercourse and increase the probability of getting pregnant.
 The first or second day will account for the day prior to ovulation and the third day should be the day of ovulation.